JukkoInc/jukko-ios-sdk/README.md

 #### Frequency capping

-Jukko SDK allows developer to set frequency capping for ads.
-It counts time since the last time when an ad was closed and ignores `showAd()` calls until frequency capping period ends.
+Jukko SDK allows a developer to set frequency capping for ads.
+It counts the time since the last time when an ad was closed and ignores `showAd()` calls until frequency capping period ends.
 Frequency capping can be changed using:

 * Swift & Objective-C: